schatzlab/appliedgenomics2018/assignments/assignment2/README.md

 - Question 1a.
 How long is the reference genome?
 [Hint: Try `samtools faidx`]
 - Question 1b.
 How many reads are provided and how long are they?
 Make sure to measure each file separately [Hint: Try `FastQC`]
 - Question 1c.
 How much coverage do you expect to have?
-[Hint: A little arthimetic]
+[Hint: A little arthmetic]
 - Question 1d.
 Plot the average quality value across the length of the reads [Hint: Screenshot from `FastQC`]

 #### Question 2.
 Kmer Analysis [10 pts]